mcosovic/JuliaGrid.jl/docs/src/examples/observability.md

 keys(placement.from)
 nothing # hide
 ```
-To complete the measurement setup, the set should also include current phasor measurements at the to-bus ends of the branches, as specified in the following information:
+To complete the measurement setup, the set should also include current phasor measurements at the to-bus ends of the branches, as specified in the following:
 ```@repl 6bus
 keys(placement.to)
 nothing # hide
 ```

-These variables provide users with a convenient way to define phasor measurement values, whether based on AC power flow or AC optimal power flow analyses, which have been thoroughly explored in state estimation examples.
-Additionally, users have the option to manually specify measurement values, an example of this approach is presented below:
+These variables provide users with a convenient way to define phasor measurement values, whether based on AC power flow or AC optimal power flow analyses, which have been explored in [PMU state estimation](@ref PMUStateEstimationExamples) example.

+However, users have the option to manually specify phasor measurement values:
 ```@example 6bus
 pmu = measurement()